spacer_transparent.gif

 Dad and the North Sea Gas Pipeline

-One day in 1966 a large 12 wheel low loader arrived in the yard.
+One day in the late 60s a large 12 wheel low loader arrived in the yard.
 It had travelled all the way from Berlin in West Germany.
 Onboard was a brand new and enormous red and white tracked excavator, made by a company called O & K (Orenstein & Koppel).

 Dad smiled.
 Mother didn't.